springload/Wrangler.py/README.md

     blocks:
         - "Lots of content"
         - "even more content"
-        - "wow, so much content! "
+        - "wow, so much content!"
 ```

 #### JSON (.js, .json)